 Advanced Placement (AP) Biology (1 credit)

+for which Biology is a prerequisite.
 Prerequisite: Environmental Science, Biology, Chemistry.

 Biology (Lab) (1 credit)